AdobeDocs/journey-optimizer-learn.en/help/mobile-learning-hub/configure-and-launch.md

 - Which events in your app trigger calls to the Edge Network.
 - How data is mapped into XDM and forwarded to Adobe solutions (Journey Optimizer, Analytics, etc.).

-You can create and configure this mobile property manually, or use **[Guided Channel Setup](https://experienceleague.adobe.com/en/docs/journey-optimizer-learn/tutorials/configuration/channel-configuration/web-and-mobile-channels/guided-channel-setup)** to auto‑create the required tag property, datastream, and channel configuration for iOS or Android.
+You can create and [configure this mobile property manually](https://experienceleague.adobe.com/en/docs/platform-learn/data-collection/tags/create-a-property), or for Mobile In-App and Push you can use the **[Guided Channel Setup](https://experienceleague.adobe.com/en/docs/journey-optimizer-learn/tutorials/configuration/channel-configuration/web-and-mobile-channels/guided-channel-setup)** to auto‑create the required tag property, datastream, and channel configuration for iOS and Android.

 > **Tip**
 > For new implementations, **[Guided Channel Setup](https://experienceleague.adobe.com/en/docs/journey-optimizer-learn/tutorials/configuration/channel-configuration/web-and-mobile-channels/guided-channel-setup)** is the recommended starting point.
 It reduces the risk of misconfigured datastreams or missing extensions and walks you through SDK validation with Assurance.